 In order to address this problem, Reform Studio has invented Plastex, a sustainable material made by weaving plastic bags collected from factories' waste.
-Plastex can become many things including a textile product and the upholstery of a chair.
+Plastex can be turned into many things including a textile product and the upholstery of a chair.

-Besides being environmentally friendly, this project is helping local communities in Egypt, empowering craftsmen and women and giving a boost to hand-weaving, a craft that is getting lost with time.
+Besides being environmentally friendly, this project is helping local communities in Egypt, empowering craftsmen and women while giving a boost to hand-weaving – a craft that is getting lost with time.

 Designer: Dave Hakkens (opened in a new window/tab)